-Students at Candler look for God's movements in themselves and in the world around them.
-To assist in students' process of spiritual growth and discernment, Candler fosters opportunities both for communal formation and for individuals to learn new practices of prayer and meditation.
-Candler students are formed through their participation in worship and through engagement with diverse student groups in the Candler community.
-Candler students also have an opportunity to shape their own path of spiritual formation through a variety of resources offered by the Office of Student Programming (OSP).
+As an inherent part of their theological education, students at Candler look for God’s movements in themselves, in others and in the world around them.
+To assist in students’ processes of spiritual growth and discernment, Candler fosters opportunities both for communal formation and for individuals and small groups to learn new practices of prayer and meditation.
+Candler students engage in spiritual formation through their participation in worship, experiences in Contextual Education, activities with diverse student groups, and individual practices or disciplines.
+Through the Office of Student Programming, students have opportunities both to share and to learn some of the varieties of spiritual practices available in Christian traditions.

 Creating a rule of life—an intentional pattern of spiritual practices that provides structure and guidance for ongoing spiritual growth—is especially important during seminary, when finding rhythm and balance in the demands of study, work, family, church and community life is a challenge.
 The OSP offers Candler students a range of opportunities to learn more about the richly diverse resources of the Christian tradition that can help them find a more life-giving shape to their days.
 In a new spiritual formation space created for such learning and practice, students can walk meditatively around a labyrinth, participate in silent contemplative prayer, share with a small group the highs and lows of a particular week, or enjoy a quiet mindful meal after Friday Eucharist.

 The OSP sponsors times of retreat and quiet days for Candler students during each semester.
 During fall and spring breaks, students may attend a free retreat away from campus that invites them to experience sustained silence and spiritual direction.
 Shorter “quiet days” are offered on campus for students who are unable to participate in longer retreats.